 Commercial Investing guide

 Commercial property can be a great investment for those looking to build passive income—with the potential for impressive returns in the long run.
-However before you dive in, it’s important to understand the basics.
-In this article, Rethink Investing explains how to get into commercial property investment.
+However, before you dive in, it’s important to understand the basics.
+In this commercial investing guide, Rethink Investing explains how to get into commercial property investment.

 Why invest in commercial property?

-Commercial properties offer the highest cash flow in Australian real estate—offering exceptionally high yields compared to residential.
-Here are the main reasons for this.
+Commercial properties offer the highest cash flow in Australian real estate—offering higher yields when compared to residential property.
+Here are the main reasons for this:

 The basics of commercial property investing